amirhessam88/amirhessam88.github.io/about.md

 My name is Amirhessam Tahmassebi.

-I am currently a Data Scientist at [Cerner Corporation](http://www.cerner.com).
+I am currently a Data Scientist at Cerner Intelligence of the [Cerner Corporation](http://www.cerner.com) at the Innovations Campus, Kansas City, Missouri.
 I am also an affiliated courtesy faculty in the [Department of Scientific Computing](https://sc.fsu.edu) at [Florida State University](https://fsu.edu).

 This is only a showcase of few "Public" Data Science projects I have done.
 My formal website is [amirhessam.com](https://www.amirhessam.com).